2022 marks our 26th anniversary of a joyous tradition for Brazilian music fans worldwide. Always live, always free.

 Castro-Neves created a new music label with his talented friend Miles Goodman in 1996.
 Their first project was a groundbreaking album of traditional Christmas songs set in the Brazilian style.

 Oscar was the musical director for Sergio Mendes for many years.
 He invited many of Brazil’s top musicians to join the recording.

 Instrumental stars included saxophonist Leo Gandelman and guitarists Ricardo Silveira and Toninho Horta, plus keyboardist Gilson Peranzzetta.

 Vocals came from Joyce, João Bosco, Dori Caymmi, Ivan Lins, and Bebel Gilberto.
 The rhythm makers were Tutty Moreno, Têo Lima, and Marçal.

 The resulting album was magical.
 It was an inspiring blend of vocals in English and Portuguese, with instrumentals to match.

 Sadly, Goodman passed away shortly before the album’s October release.
 Soon the label shut down, leaving only a few thousand pressings of the CD available for fans.

 Very few copies remain today, and legal entanglements have kept the album from being reissued, digital or otherwise.
 You can order A Brasilian Christmas here.

 My Gift (and my thanks) To You

-Each year I receive messages from Brazilians living away from their homeland, who write with their appreciation of having a musical touch of home for the holidays.
+Each year I receive messages of thanks from Brazilians living away from their homeland.
+They write with their appreciation of having a musical touch of home for the holidays.